trailofbits/sinter/README.md

 There are two logger plugins implemented:
 1. **filesystem**: Messages are written to file, using the path specified at FilesystemLogger.log_file_path
 2. **unifiedlogging**: Logs are emitted using the Unified Logging, using **com.trailofbits.sinter** as subsystem.

+## Allowed application directories
+It is possible to configure Sinter to log and optionally block applications that have not been started from an allowed folder.

+**allow_misplaced_applications**: If set to true, misplaced applications will only generate a warning.
+If set to false, any execution that does not starts from a valid path is denied.
+**allowed_application_directories**: If non-empty, it will be used to determine if applications are placed in the wrong folder.

 ## Enabling UI notifications
 1. Install the notification server (the PKG installer will do this automatically): `sudo /Applications/Sinter.app/Contents/MacOS/Sinter --install-notification-server`